-Line 25 - Enter the total amount of other income tax credits not included on the preceding lines.
 If this line includes credits from different concepts, submit a schedule showing a breakdown of such credits.
-Also, submit documents or evidences to support such credits.
+Also submit documents or evidences to support them.

 Do not include on this line Tax Credits for the Acquisition of New Construction Housing or Existing Housing.
-Such credits will be claimed in Part III, line 8 of this schedule as "Other Payments and Withholdings".
+Such credits will be claimed in Part III, line 9 of this schedule as "Other Payments and Withholdings".
 For additional details, refer to the Internal Revenue Circular Letter No. 09-02 of March 16, 2009.